fortinetdev/terraform-provider-fortios/website/docs/index.html.markdown

 * `passwd` - (Optional) The password of FortiManager, it can also be sourced from the `FORTIOS_FMG_PASSWORD` environment variable.

-* `product` - (Optional) Which product to use, should be set to "fortimanager" here. default is "fortigate", it can also be sourced from the `FORTIOS_PRODUCT` environment variable.

 * `insecure` - (Optional) Control whether the Provider to perform insecure SSL requests.
 If omitted, the `FORTIOS_FMG_INSECURE` environment variable is used.
 If neither is set, default value is `false`.

 * `cabundlefile` - (Optional) The path of a custom CA bundle file.
 You can specify a path to the file, or you can specify it by the `FORTIOS_FMG_CABUNDLE` environment variable.

-# Versioning
+## Versioning

 The provider can cover both FortiOS 6.0 and 6.2 versions.

-When using for FortiManager, make sure the version of FortiManager and FortiGate should be the same.
+The provider can cover both FortiManager 6.0 and 6.2 versions.
+When using FortiManager, make sure the versions of FortiManager and the FortiGates controlled by it are the same.